 Whatever you do, you need to spoil and give lots of love to your pets on February 20th.
-Love your pet day is a chance to really showcase your business.
-If you offer any animal food, treats, or toys you can use this to your advantage.
+Love your pet day is a chance to showcase your business.
+If you offer any animal food, treats, or toys, you can use this to your advantage.

 Promote deals a couple of days ahead of time, or use social media and online email marketing to contact your customers about your sales.
 Offer discounts to any pet owner who posts a picture of themselves and their pets and tags your company's social media page.

-On your Social Media, you can a lot of fun by promoting your own personal pets or the pets of your workers.
+On your social media, you can have fun by promoting your pets or the pets of your workers.
 Let your customers know that your business is more than just a product or service.
-This is a great opportunity to showcase your company culture and to put a spotlight on your business's personality.
+This is an excellent opportunity to showcase your company culture and put a spotlight on your business's personality.

 Mardi Gras | February 25th